nicfv/Me/www/posts/2026-04-10-video-format.md

 ## The Reply

 Eventually, I did receive a reply with a note, two files, and an immediate case closure.
 The note stated that the video was only playable in Windows.
 Of course.
 I use Linux at home and my work computer is a Mac.
-The video file was in `.dvs` format and there was also a `.zip` attachment.
+The video was a 1.3GB file in `.dvs` format, and there was also a `.zip` attachment.
 I downloaded both, figuring that was the logical next step.

 ## The Windows Attempt